CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 of interactions between modules.
 :::

-In short, Cosmos SDK is an easy-to-use blockchain framework that enables business to develop quickly without delving into blockchain details.
+In short, Cosmos SDK is an easy-to-use blockchain framework that enables businesses, communities and individuals to develop quickly without delving into blockchain details.

 Please read through Cosmos SDK overview documentation:

-- [Cosmos SDK Intro](https://docs.cosmos.network/v0.43/intro) gives a great introduction to the framework.
+- [Cosmos SDK Intro](https://docs.cosmos.network/master/intro) gives a great introduction to the framework.
-- [Cosmos SDK Basics](https://docs.cosmos.network/v0.43/basics) covers basic concepts of cosmos sdk that is required for developing on cosmwasm without much cosmos-sdk knowledge.
+- [Cosmos SDK Basics](https://docs.cosmos.network/master/basics) covers basic concepts of cosmos sdk that are required for developing on cosmwasm without much cosmos-sdk knowledge.

 ## CosmWasm {#cosmwasm}